zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/charting-with-view-entities.md

 ### Create the Chart

 Use the new view entity to create a chart.
+Follow the steps below:

 1. Create a new page (or open any existing page).
 2. Navigate to the Toolbox and add a Column chart to the page.